American Left: International Socialist Organization

 The International Socialist Organization (ISO) was a group founded in 1977 as a section of the International Socialist Tendency (IST).
 The organization held Leninist positions on imperialism and considered itself a vanguard party, preparing the ground for a revolutionary party to hypothetically succeed it.
 The organization held a Trotskyist critique of nominally socialist states, which it considered class societies.
 In contrast to this, the ISO advocated the tradition of "socialism from below".
 It was strongly influenced by the perspectives of Hal Draper and Tony Cliff.
 It broke from the IST in 2001 but continued to exist as an independent organization for the next eighteen years.

 The ISO emphasized educational work on the socialist tradition.
 Branches also took part in activism against the Iraq War, against police brutality, against the death penalty, and in labor strikes, among other social movements.
 At its peak in 2013, the group had as many as 1500 members.
 The organization argued that it was the largest revolutionary socialist group in the United States at that time.
 The ISO found itself in crisis early 2019, largely stemming from a scandal over the leadership's response to a 2013 sexual misconduct case.
 The ISO voted to dissolve itself in March 2019.

 Socialist Action

 Socialist Action was formed in 1983 by members, almost all of whom had been expelled from the Socialist Workers Party.
 Its members remained loyal to Trotskyist principles, including "permanent revolution", that they claimed the SWP had abandoned.
 Strongly critical of authoritarian regimes, including the Soviet Union and Iran, it championed socialist revolution in third world countries.
-It was an active participant in the Cleveland Emergency National Conference in September 1984, set up to challenge American policy in Central America, and played a major role in organizing demonstrations against American action against the Sandanista rebels in Nicaragua.
+It was an active participant in the Cleveland Emergency National Conference in September 1984, set up to challenge American policy in Central America, and played a major role in organizing demonstrations against American action against the Sandinista rebels in Nicaragua.